Biological Sciences MBiol, BSc

 You will build upon your year one core modules, but with a focus on advanced topics such as omics and big data biology and how diseases disrupt cellular structure and function.

-Choose to focus your studies in one of three areas of interest over the remaining years of the course:
+Choose to focus your studies in one of three themes over the remaining years of the course:

 Complete research-focused practical lab projects, involving cloning and gene expression in addition to studying the effects of growth factors on cell division.